IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Estimate**: 3 week

-## **US08 - salesmans register**
+## **US08 - Salesmen register**

-As a manager I want to be able to register salesmans so they can make sales.
+As a manager I want to be able to register salesmen so they can make sales.

 **Validation:**